 New Mexico state law has established the following quotas for draw hunts for all big-game and turkey licenses and permits:

-- 84% of draw licenses are awarded to New Mexico residents.
+- A minimum of 84% of draw licenses are awarded to New Mexico residents.

-- 10% of draw licenses are awarded to residents and nonresidents applying with a New Mexico registered outfitter.
-See page 36.
+- Up to 10% of draw licenses are awarded to residents and nonresidents applying with a New Mexico registered outfitter.
+See page 33.

-- 6% of draw licenses are awarded to nonresidents applying without a New Mexico registered outfitter.
+- Up to 6% of draw licenses are awarded to nonresidents applying without a New Mexico registered outfitter.

-- 100% of draw licenses for antlerless elk and all hunts on Wildlife Management Areas are awarded to N.M. residents.
+- 100% of draw licenses for antlerless elk and hunts held exclusively on Wildlife Management Areas are awarded to New Mexico residents.